-- 1) Allowance method (GAAP) an estimate is made at the end of each fiscal year of the amount of bad debt.
-This is then accumulated in a provision which is then used to reduce specific receivable accounts as and when necessary.
+- 1) Allowance method under Generally Accepted Accounting Principles (GAAP) - an estimate is made at the end of each fiscal year of the accumulated Bad Debt Allowance amount that management deems uncollectible in accordance with section D.4 below (the "Uncollectable Accounts").
+The total amount of the Uncollectable Accounts is then used to reduce/offset the specific account receivable amount related to the specific Uncollectable Account as and when necessary.
 Because of the matching principle of accounting, revenues and expenses should be recorded in the period in which they are incurred.
 When a sale is made on account, revenue is recorded along with account receivable.
 Because there is an inherent risk that clients might default on payment, accounts receivable have to be recorded at net realizable value.
-The portion of the account receivable that is estimated to be not collectible is set aside in a contra-asset account called Allowance for doubtful accounts.
-At the end of each accounting cycle, adjusting entries are made to charge uncollectible receivable is written off as an expense from Allowance for doubtful accounts. - 2) Direct write off method (Non-GAAP) a receivable which is not considered collectible is charged directly to the income statement.
+The portion of the account receivable that is estimated to be uncollectible is set aside in a contra-asset account called Bad Debt Allowance.
+At the end of each accounting cycle, adjusting entries are made to charge uncollectible receivables as a bad debt expense.
+The actual amount of uncollectible receivable is written off as an expense from the Bad Debt Allowance. - 2) Direct write off method (Non-GAAP) a receivable which is not considered collectible is charged directly to the income statement.
 The Low Income Housing Tax Credit Partnerships prefer using the direct write off method.